bazz1tv/github-tutorial/README.md

 # Managing Your Fork

-Follow these instructions after you've forked this repository, and cloned your forked repo to your local PC (eg by using `git clone` with the cloning URL specified on your fork project page).
-Run the commands below from *somewhere* inside the local repo directory.
+Follow these instructions after you've forked this repository by pressing the "fork" button near the top-right of this browser page, and cloned your forked repo to your local PC (eg by using `git clone` with the cloning URL specified on your forked project page).
+Run the commands below from *somewhere* inside your local repo directory.

 Note: When you clone a git repo, it is automatically associated with where you downloaded it from.
 This is through an actual git device called a "remote".
 Remotes are primarily used as simple labels for a complex GIT repo URL.
 The automatic remote you get when you clone a repo is called "origin".
 In this case, it will refer to your Github fork remote repo.